Fuzzapi/fuzzapi/README.md

 3. `cd /path/Fuzzapi/bin`, move to Fuzzapi directory

-4. `bundle install` to install the gem dependencies of the application

-5. Delete dependencies from gem file and install separately if u r finding any specific dependency error.
+4. `bundle install` to install the gem dependencies of the application. (if you are getting some error related to any package search for its dependent packages and install them first.
+For example if error is related to pg `sudo apt-get install libpq-dev` then `gem install pg -v '0.18.4'`.
+Mostly people get errors related to nokogiri so here are the commands to resolve `sudo apt-get install build-essential patch` , `sudo apt-get install ruby-dev zlib1g-dev liblzma-dev` , `gem install nokogiri -v '1.6.8.1'`

 5. `rake db:migrate` to creates tables, migrations etc.